htefera/MLSystemsQualityEvaluation/README.md

 #### Roc Curves of Opimized Models from sklearn

 ![Sklearn RoC Curve Optimized](Images/RoCsklearn.png)

-#### Result of Invariant Directional Expection tests and Performace degrade tests
+## Model Post-Train tests

+* The following are successful tests for invariant and directional epection tests , and performace degrade tests
 ![Invariant directional performance](Images/Invariantdirectionalperformance.png)

+The following are some of the failed tests for the specific classifier

 ## Future Work